AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Unable to download digital assets protected by DRM in Turkish locale.

-* Unable to open and download the existing reports in list view.
+* Unable to open and download the existing reports containing assets with multi-line title.

-* When you download assets using [!UICONTROL Download] button from the menu bar, you get only 1000 assets downloaded in a .zip folder.
+* When you download assets using [!UICONTROL Download] button from the action bar, a maximum of 1000 assets are downloaded.

-* The .PSD type assets name is incorrect in a card view.
+* Incorrect name of PSD type assets, when viewing in the Content Tree.

-* If you try to delete asset renditions using [!UICONTROL Delete Renditions] button on the asset details page, the renditions are not deleted.
+* [!UICONTROL Delete Rendition] option on the asset details page is not working.

-* The title and size of an asset are appearing in multiple lines.
+* Misaligned title and size of assets in download pop-up window.

 * Unable to load folders in a card view if you switch from tree view.